Marketing accountability requires trusted marketing data

 Inconsistent campaign naming across brands, markets, and partners

-Misaligned KPI definitions between global, local, shopper, and media teams
+Misaligned KPIs across global, local, and media teams

-No clear connection between campaign activity, launches, and investments
+No clear link between campaigns, launches, and investments

-Low trust in the data used to guide cross-market decisions
+Low trust in marketing data used for cross-market decisions

-AI and advanced performance marketing require trusted data
+AI and advanced marketing require data you can trust

-AI, Marketing Mix Modelling, incrementality, and advanced analytics depend on structured campaign data.
-Without a governed foundation, FMCG marketers struggle to connect brand activity, shopper marketing, and media investment to reliable decision-making.
+AI, marketing mix modelling, and advanced analytics rely on consistent campaign data.
+Without it, FMCG teams can’t clearly connect brand activity, launches, and media investment to decisions.

-By defining and enforcing a unified campaign taxonomy across brands, markets, channels, and partners, Accutics ensures every campaign follows the same structure from creation, enabling a consistent basis for measuring performance.
+By defining and enforcing a unified campaign taxonomy across brands, markets, and partners, Accutics ensures campaigns are created consistently from the start, making performance directly comparable across markets and product launches.

 Validation at the point of execution